Navonila16/Navonila16/README.md

 - 👋 Hi, I’m Navonila Karmakar
-- 👀 I’m interested in astrophysics, gravitation and cosmology
+- 👀 I’m interested in astrophysics, gravitation and cosmology.
-- 🌱 I’m currently learning stellar astrophysics, general relativity, gravitation and cosmology
-- 💞️ I’m looking to collaborate on observational astronomy

 <!---
 Navonila16/Navonila16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.